7 Signs it's Time for an Appointment with a Cradle Therapist

 - When they are reconnecting with a birth parent.
 Therapists can help prepare your family for reconnection, and help your child figure out what situation may be best for them.
 They will also help guide you throughout the process, should any additional issues arise.

 - When you just need a little support.
 Parenting is hard, especially when parenting with the added complexity of adoption.
 Sometimes parents struggle when their expectations do not line up with reality, and therapy is a great space to work through that disappointment.
 Cradle therapists can also help you develop parenting skills and learn to navigate tricky situations.

-To schedule an appointment with Mandy, or another CLAS therapist, please call 847-733-3225 or fill out our online form.
+To schedule an appointment with a CLAS therapist, please call 847-733-3225 or fill out our online form.